Suchen

 He also records an album with the American guitarist Geoff Goodman: “Inverted Forest” on Doublemoon Records.
 In 2018, he makes his debut on the legendary label ECM Records with the Shinya Fukumori Trio.

 2020 will see his debut as leader on ECM with his project “La Traversée” with Florian Weber (piano) and Patrice Moret (bass).
+This was followed by the album “The Blue Land” (EMC) in 2024 with the same trio and British drummer James Maddren.

 review

-Press on the ALbum “The Blue Land”:
+Press for the Album “The Blue Land”:

 “Bordenave soon arrives at one of his clearest inspirations, tackling John Coltrane’s “Compassion” with an attack that slows down time, the leader’s languid improvisations parsing Trane’s phrases on a granular level.
 He evokes the sound of Jan Garbarek, another ECM icon, when he picks up the soprano for the weightless meditation “Cyrus.””
 Downbeat